fvilarinho/cicdzerotohero/README.md

 - `EDGEGRID_CLIENT_SECRET`: Client Secret used to authenticate the APIs/CLI/Terraform calls, using the Akamai EdgeGrid.
 - `ACC_TOKEN`: Token used to authenticate the APIs/CLI/Terraform calls in the Akamai Connected Cloud.

-### To run it in you local machine

-Just execute the commands below:

-- `start.sh`: Starts the stack.
-- `stop.sh`: Stops the stack.
-- `reload.sh`: Reloads the stack.

 ### To run it in Akamai Connected Cloud

 You'll need to create an API Token in Akamai Connected Cloud.
 Please follow this path: Click in your